 If you think compliance is unimportant for you or only applies to enterprises, think again.
 No business is immune to compliance regulations, which is in fact, a good thing.
 By knowing your business must be compliant, you can avoid fines and penalties, improve operational safety, improve public relations, prevent attrition and above all, ensure that liability insurance claims pay out in the event of an incident.
 Compliance has a measurable Return on Investment (ROI).

-By making the ‘Compliance First’ approach your first step, you can meet minimum regulatory requirements to protect against fines while also staying in compliance with liability insurance requirements.
+By making the ‘Compliance First’ mindset your first step, you can meet minimum regulatory requirements to protect against fines while also staying in compliance with liability insurance requirements.
 After this, you can improve your business’ compliance posture further by adopting additional measures.

 A Single Compliance Mistake Can Invalidate Liability Insurance Claims